Explainable AI for microseismic event detection: Materials and Methods

-Beyond offline analysis, we integrated the explainability results into the PhaseNet’s decision logic.
-Our approach, termed SHAP-gated inference, uses a combination of SHAP values to classify a waveform as an event.
-The rationale comes from our observation that true events tend to produce not only a high model probability but also multiple significant SHAP contributions, whereas false positives often have only one weak transient indication of evidence (either in probability or SHAP).
-We therefore defined two metrics for each window: (1) the PhaseNet output probability of an event (specifically, the maximum P-or-S probability in the window), and (2) the SHAP "mean6", defined as the mean of the 6 SHAP values (E, N, Z for both P- and S-wave probabilities) in that window.
-Through exploratory analysis on the training set, we found that taking the mean of SHAP feature contributions gave a robust summary of the “amount of explanatory evidence” in a detection.
-Intuitively, a real event might trigger several strong features (e.g., P onset on Z component, S onset on horizontals, etc.), yielding 6 high SHAP values whose mean is large.
+\chreplaced{ and (2) the SHAP evidence statistic \(S_6\), defined as the mean of the six absolute SHAP values (E, N, Z for both P- and S-wave probabilities) in that window. }{ We therefore defined two metrics for each window: (1) the PhaseNet output probability of an event (specifically, the maximum P-or-S probability in the window), and (2) the SHAP "mean6", defined as the mean of the 6 SHAP values (E, N, Z for both P- and S-wave probabilities) in that window. } Through exploratory analysis on the training set, we found that taking the mean of SHAP feature contributions gave a robust summary of the “amount of explanatory evidence” in a detection.
+Intuitively, a real event might trigger several strong features (e.g., P onset on Z component, S onset on horizontals, etc.), yielding \chreplaced{six}{6} high SHAP values whose mean is large.
 A spurious detection might only have one or two moderate features, and then the mean of six (including some zeros or low values) would be much lower.

 Our decision rule is as follows: for each window, we compute six absolute Shapley values:

 The decision statistic is their mean,